Skip to content

 Two tiers, introduced across the roadmap:

-• command rule kind.
-Rule shells out per matched file.
+• command rule kind (shipped).
+The rule shells out per matched file.
 Exit code is the verdict; stdout/stderr is the message.
 Environment variables expose path, rule id, level, vars, and facts.
 Simple, scriptable, language-agnostic.

-• wasm plugin kind.
-Plugins implement a stable WIT interface, receive file bytes + metadata, and return a structured result.
+• wasm plugin kind (roadmap v0.14).
+Plugins will implement a stable WIT interface, receive file bytes + metadata, and return a structured result.
 Distributed as .wasm blobs referenced by URL with SRI.
 Sandboxed, deterministic, no network by default (opt-in capability).

 Native Rust plugins are deliberately out of scope.
 Dynamic library loading has ABI stability problems and would lock the plugin ecosystem to Rust.
 WASM is the long-term answer.